An $\varepsilon$-regularity result with mean curvature control for Willmore immersions and application to minimal bubbling: Introduction

-for all $p<\infty$. \end{theo} One has to be aware that estimates in $r_0$ will not enable us to prove theorem \ref{convminibubbleintro}.
-Indeed as the energy concentrates, $r_0 \simeq \varepsilon$ goes to $0$.
-However applied to a ball of radius $\varepsilon$, theorem \ref{epsilonreularitylintro} will yield uniform estimates on $\Lr$.
-One then only has to control $\Lr$ on the so-called "neck area" : $\D \backslash \D_{\varepsilon}$.
+One has to be aware that estimates in $r_0$ will not enable us to prove theorem \ref{convminibubbleintro}.
+Indeed, as the energy concentrates, $r_0 \simeq \varepsilon$ goes to $0$.
+However, applied to a ball of radius $\varepsilon$, theorem \ref{epsilonreularitylintro} will yield uniform estimates for $\Lr$ on the bubble $\D_\varepsilon$.
+One then only has to control $\Lr$ on the so-called "neck area": $\D \backslash \D_{\varepsilon}$, and combine these two to control $\Lr$ across the concentration point.
+This estimate will then be exploited through the equations to obtain the result.